Earth Flyby - BepiColombo Flyby

 MERTIS will obtain the first hyperspectral data of the Moon in the thermal infrared from space.
 Apart from using this for validating the calibration of the instrument, it will also provide an interesting new science dataset for the lunar science community and a baseline for the comparison with the future Mercury datasets.

-PHEBUS will also observe the Moon, in two time slots after the CA with the purpose of checking the absolute calibration of both EUV and FUV channels and characterize the pixel to pixel sensitivity of the two detectors (flatfield correction).
+PHEBUS will also observe the Moon, in two time slots after the CA with the purpose of checking the absolute calibration of its FUV channel and characterize the pixel to pixel sensitivity of the two detectors (flatfield correction).
 These data will be compared to previous observations of the Moon in the UV range.

 The magnetometer MERMAG, will continue sampling the environment, as it is doing since the beginning of the mission, and it will provide measurements of the interplanetary magnetic field in the solar wind, as well as measurements of the Earth magnetosphere, from the crossing of the bowshock until the exit at about 20 hours later CA.